 Here are the steps that an excavation contractor will generally follow when grading:

 - Remove topsoil

-- Rough grading (large amounts of soil, like cutting into a hill for a driveway)
+- Perform rough grading (large amounts of soil, like cutting into a hill for a driveway)

 - Finisher grading (ensuring final grading ratios are met)